Backhousia leptopetala: Description

-Backhousia leptopetala is a small tree, occasionally reaching 20 metres in height and a 35 cm in trunk diameter.
+Backhousia leptopetala is a small tree, occasionally reaching 20 metres in height and 35 cm in trunk diameter.
 The tree has attractive displays of cream flowers and appealing foliage.

 The bark is a greyish brown, relatively soft, flaky or corky.
 The trunk is somewhat fluted and irregular.
 Larger trees are flanged at the base.

-The leaves are opposite, simple and entire.
-Broad with a fine leaf tip.
-Around 5 to 13 cm long.
-The edges of the leaves are curled over and wavy.
-A mid green above, but a greyish fawny green underneath.
+The leaves are opposite, simple and entire, broad with a fine leaf tip, and around 5 to 13 cm long.
+The edges of the leaves are curled over and wavy, mid-green above, but a greyish fawny green underneath.
 The midrib is sunken on the top surface, but venation is prominent under the leaf.
-Near the wavy leaf edge, is an intramarginal vein, not always easily seen.
+Near the wavy leaf edge is an intramarginal vein, which is not always easily seen.
 The underside of the leaf is covered in tiny hairs.

-Flowers are small.
-Cream or white, densely together in globular heads, appearing in July to September.
-From a distance, flowers resemble the Callicoma.
+Flowers are small, cream or white, densely together in globular heads, appearing in July to September.
+From a distance, its flowers resemble the Callicoma.

-The fruit matures from August to November, being mostly a two celled capsule, around 13 mm in diameter.
+The fruit matures from August to November, being mostly a two-celled capsule, around 13 mm in diameter.
 Fresh seed is recommended for germination.
 Cuttings are not a successful method of regeneration.